 Upon learning the prince was coming, the Sakya clan sent all their noble children younger than him away to the countryside so nobody would need to bow down in respect to someone born from a slave.
-After a few days, as the prince was leaving, one of his soldiers overheard a Sakya slave saying the prince’s mother had been a slave.
-Now knowing how the Sakyas had disrespected both he and his mother, the prince vowed to destroy them when he became king.
+A few days later, when the prince was leaving, one of his soldiers overheard a Sakya slave saying the prince’s mother had been a slave.
+Now knowing how the Sakyas had disrespected both his mother and him, the prince vowed to destroy them when he became king.

-Arriving at the well, he fought off the guards and broke through the iron net and they both bathed in the holy water before fleeing the city.
-Furious at the commander-in-chief’s violation, five hundred kings ignored the warning from their spiritual advisor that the commander-in-chief would slay them all and chased after him in their chariots.
-The commander-in-chief waited for all five hundred chariots to line up just right and then shot an arrow with his special bow, one thousand times stronger than a regular bow, and it passed through all five hundred kings right at the point where their belts were fastened.
-The kings did not notice their injuries and continued pursuit until the commander-in-chief shouted at them that they were already dead.
+Once there, the commander-in-chief fought off the guards and broke through the iron net, and they both bathed in the holy water before fleeing the city.
+Furious about this egregious violation, five hundred kings ignored the warning from their spiritual advisor that the commander-in-chief would slay them all and chased after him in their chariots.
+The commander-in-chief waited for all five hundred chariots to line up just right; then he shot an arrow with his special bow, one thousand times stronger than a regular bow, and it passed through all five hundred kings right at the point where they fastened their belts.
+The kings did not notice their injuries and continued pursuit until the commander-in-chief stopped his chariot and shouted at them that they were already dead.
 Still standing and feeling fine, the kings thought he was crazy.
 But he told them to loosen one man’s belt, and upon doing so the man fell over dead.
 The commander-in-chief told the other men to go home and set their affairs in order before taking off their armor, and they all did, dying when they were ready.

 Over time, the commander-in-chief’s wife gave birth to twin boys sixteen times.
 All thirty-two of their sons grew up to be heroic and perfect in every way.

 One day some men who lost a court case pleaded with the commander-in-chief to help them because they felt the judges were corrupt.
-He looked into the matter and found they really were corrupt, so he judged the men’s case himself and sided with them.
-The city’s citizens applauded his intervention, and when King Pasenadi learned about it he put the commander-in-chief in charge of the court system.
+He looked into the matter and found that the judges really were corrupt, so he judged the men’s case himself and sided with them.
+The city’s citizens applauded his intervention, and when King Pasenadi learned about it, he put the commander-in-chief in charge of the court system.
 But the judges lost so much money by not being able to take bribes that they told the king his commander-in-chief was planning to overthrow him.
-Believing this lie, the king decided he must kill his commander-in-chief, so he hired some men to pillage towns in a border region and sent him and all thirty-two of his sons to capture these bandits.
+Believing this lie, the king decided he must kill him.
+He hired some men to pillage towns in a border region and sent his commander-in-chief and all thirty-two of his sons to capture these bandits.
 King Pasenadi also ordered some of his soldiers to behead the commander-in-chief and his sons while they were away; and they did.

-When she learned of her husband and sons’ executions, the commander-in-chief’s wise wife summoned all thirty-two daughters-in-law and told them not to be angry or upset about it.
-Though their husbands were pure and innocent now, this must be the result of misdeeds from their former lives.
+When she learned of her husband and sons’ executions, the commander-in-chief’s wise wife summoned all thirty-two daughters-in-law and told them not to be angry or upset.
+Though their husbands were pure and innocent now, this must have resulted from misdeeds in their former lives.
 Seeking revenge would be a sin even worse than the king’s.
 King Pasenadi’s spies reported this meeting to him, and after hearing about their reaction he was overcome with remorse.
-He went to see the Buddha, and while he was away from the palace, his new commander-in-chief, angry about the assassination, pulled a coup and put the half-slave prince on the throne.
+The king went to see the Buddha, and while he was away from the palace, his new commander-in-chief, angry about the assassination, pulled a coup and put the half-slave prince on the throne.
 King Pasenadi vowed to reclaim his kingship and set out for his city, hoping to muster some troops.
-He arrived after the gates had been closed for the evening and had to spend the night in a shed after traveling very far in the sun and wind, he died of exposure that night.
+He arrived after the gates had been closed for the evening and had to spend the night in a shed.
+Weak from traveling far and fast in the sun and wind, he died of exposure that night.

-The new king had never forgotten his grudge against the Sakya clan for their disrespect of him and his mother, and now he could finally get revenge.
+The new king had never forgotten his grudge against the Sakya clan for their disrespect, and now he could finally get revenge.
 He set out with a large army to their territory.
-The Buddha divined what was happening and decided he should save his clan.
+The Buddha divined what was happening and wanted to save his clan.
 He went to the border and sat under a small tree that provided little shade.
 When the king came to this area, he stopped to greet the Buddha and asked why he didn’t sit under the large, shady banyan tree nearby.
 The Buddha answered that the shade of his family kept him cool.
-The king understood this meant the Buddha was there to protect his clan and he turned around.
-The king set out on the warpath twice more and both times the Buddha sat under the same tree, causing the king to back down.
+The king understood this meant the Buddha was there to protect his clan, so he turned around.
+The king later set out on the warpath twice more, and both times the Buddha sat under the same tree, causing the king to back down.

-After stopping the king’s rampage for the third time, the Buddha heard some disciples talking about how great he was for protecting his clan.
-He told them this story so they knew he had also done good things for his family in an earlier birth.
+After stopping the king’s rampage for the third time, the Buddha heard some of his disciples talking about how great he was for protecting his clan.
+He told them this story so they knew that he had also done good things for his family in the past.

-Later, the king set out a fourth time to destroy the Sakya clan and this time the Buddha decided that because of his clan’s previous sins, he would not protect them anymore.
-The king’s army slayed everyone they met, starting with babies, and then returned to the palace.
+Later, the king set out a fourth time hoping to destroy the Sakya clan.
+This time the Buddha decided that because of his clan’s sins, he would not protect them anymore.
+The king’s army slayed everyone they met, starting with babies, then returned to the palace.

-The king building the palace was an earlier birth of Ananda, one of the Buddha’s top disciples, and the deities in the other trees were the Buddha’s followers.
+The king building the palace was an earlier birth of Ananda, one of the Buddha’s top disciples, and the deities in the other trees were earlier births of the Buddha’s followers.